Engee documentation

 Yes

-# Thermal Liquid volume — total volume of coolant in the thermal liquid channel
+# Thermal Liquid volume — the total volume of the coolant in the channel of the heat-conducting liquid

 Details